kalwabed/nonextplate/README.md

 ## License

-Distributed under the The Unlicence License.
+Distributed under the The Unlicense License.
 See `LICENSE` for more information.